 Early Years and Middle Years Literacy programs are implemented at the school.
 All literature is graded so children can move through the school being matched to suitable texts.
 Teachers ensure that every child has the best chance to read as early as practical.
-A Bridges program runs for children to further support their reading skills.
+Students are supported through quality differentiated learning, targeted to their learning needs.
 Writing is a high priority across the school, with emphasis on genre and realistic word usage.
 Children are encouraged to develop their reading through involvement in the Premier’s Reading Challenge and our Lexile program.
 Regular at home reading is an essential part of our program at all levels.

 Maths is taught at every level of the school, and wherever possible, in a real life or hands on situations where understanding is strengthened and learning can be applied readily to related situations.
 Learning is scaffolded to enable children to build upon previous understandings.
 Parent helpers are welcomed.
 Family Maths nights are held, where parents and children can learn together in a fun situation.